 Short practical advice (may skip) – If you cannot withstand losing a bit of your money in a stock market crash (where things easily go from bad to worse to brutal), please stay away from stocks.
 But if you are fine with the risk of losing some money in the short run in return of wealth creation in the long run, keep owing your good stocks and/or good mutual funds.
 Buy more (and keep buying) if you believe the quoted (now lower after the crash) prices offer great value in the long run.
 Then, once you are with your chosen good investments, just get going with other more important things in life like family, work, and self-development…and let go of the outcome of your investments.
 Accept that whatever happens, happens.

-I wrote a post sometime back on the three iron rules of life and investing, and this post I read today reminded me of the same.
+I wrote a post last week on the three iron rules of life and investing, and this post I read today reminded me of the same.

-Most investors like to believe they can enjoy stock market gains without losses.
-And that denial is what causes them stress and conflict.
-They feel disappointed when the harsh reality doesn’t align with their rosy expectations.
+It’s sad, but we often like to believe we can enjoy stock market gains without losses.
+And that denial is what causes us stress and conflict.
+We feel disappointed when the harsh reality doesn’t align with our rosy expectations.
+And then we feel helpless, which further magnifies our disappointment.

-And then such investors feel helpless, which further magnifies their disappointment.
-After all, most of what happens in the stock market is outside of our control.
+Most of what happens in the stock market is outside of our control.
 We can’t stop the market from falling and crashing, nor can we call up companies or the stock market regulator or the central bank when our stocks tumble.
+We also don’t control the returns we make.
+But then, we have some control over the risks we take, the costs we incur, the time we give for compounding to work, and ultimately how we behave.

-But then, through my little experience in life and that of seeing other accomplished investors, I realize that investing peace comes from being at peace with the risk, accepting our lack of control and letting go of the outcome, whatever it may be.
+Through my little experience as an investor and that of seeing others who have done well over time, I realize that investing peace comes from being at peace with the risk, accepting our lack of control and letting go of the outcome, whatever it may be.

 Of course, the risk of losing money is real in such times.
+Actually losing a lot of money fast is painful.
 But you should learn to relax if you believe the decision you made of owing the stocks you own was fine and that the long-term positive reality of the underlying businesses won’t change.

 Making and losing money is just the nature of investing, and often outside your control.
 So just do your work well, and then let it go.